 Jobs as we know them, may soon to be a thing of the past.
 Automation of our job functions, potential loss of employment to machines, disenfranchisement and potential loneliness for those who cannot adapt, and difficulty to even secure an initial step into the world work for many young adults, are frequently predicted features detailed in reports of the future of work.

 Psychological research helps us to understand that preparing appropriately for stressful events minimises the negative impact of that stress.
-Being mentally prepared is half the battle to beating FO-FOW (fear of the future of work).
+Being mentally prepared is half the battle to beating fear over the future of your work.
 It simply boils down to the memorable words of Franklin Roosevelt, “The only thing we have to fear is fear itself”.
 Once we break down the future of work into potential helpful activities and thought patterns, employees and parents can better prepare the changes ahead.

 1) Become a portfolio poster child